sunkev/moso-vue-1/README.md

 # Editing content
 You probably want to edit the content, if you want to copy the site and just change some stuff.

-In this Nuxt install, I've gone back to having content directly in the views.
-This is because I haven't been able to get Axios running properly.
-I have also edited the Profile-view a bit.
+In this Nuxt install, I'm getting my data from a [Strapi](https://strapijs.org) API with axios.
+You probablyt don't want these data on your page if you're straight up copying it.
+Thus you'll need to remove those `asyncData`-functions from each page.

-However it's on my todo-list to get Axios up and running, plus to throw an error, if the api-request isn't coming from my own server, so you'll notice once you boot up the page.
+It's on my todo-list to throw an error, if the api-request isn't coming from my own server, so you'll notice once you boot up the page.

 # Custom components
 This project is full of custom and homemade components.
 Unused components are, of course, not being loaded, to keep `app.js` at a minimum.